vtmx/notes/inotify.md

 done
 ```

-## Loop in file change and show what file
+Loop in file change and show what file:

 ```bash
 while true; do